mattix7771/Group_8_SEM_CW/use-cases/use-case-6.md

-# USE CASE: 6 Produce a Report on the top N populated countries in a region where N is provided by the user.
+# USE CASE: 6 Produce Reports on population of people speaking in different languages.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-The organisation has asked to produce a report on the top N populated countries in a region where N is provided by the user.
+An analyst has asked to produce the number of people who speak the following languages from greatest number to smallest, including the percentage of the world population.

 ### Scope